kingjosephm/GAN/README.md

 As with the pix2pix script, input image data is expected in an undifferentiated directory and random subsets of train/val/test will be created.
 For predict mode, only the `--input-images` path is required; for training mode, the `--target-images` path is also required.
 Model output for train and predict modes are the same as for `pix2pix.py`.

-# GPU cluster & Docker
+# GPU cluster
-### Data
+We use Booz Allen's Westborough CSN cluster, which runs has 4 GeForce RTX 2080 Ti GPUs.
+The UUIDs for these GPUs (allowing runs on specific GPUs) are:

+- GPU 0: GPU-8121da2f-b1c3-d231-a9ab-7d6f598ba2dd
+- GPU 1: GPU-7a7c102c-5f71-a0fd-2ac0-f45a63c82dc5
+- GPU 2: GPU-0c5076b3-fe4a-0cd8-e4b7-71c2037933c0
+- GPU 3: GPU-3c51591d-cfdb-f87c-ece8-8dcfdc81e67a

-Concatenated, matched thermal-visible images are stored on the GPU cluster under `/home/kingj/FLIR_matched_gray_thermal`, while the separated versions are stored under `/home/kingj/FLIR_separated`.
+Data are stored on the cluster at:

-These are stored in the following Docker volumes:
+- `/home/kingj/FLIR_matched_gray_thermal`: concatenated, matched thermal-visible images for Pix2Pix model
+- `/home/kingj/FLIR_separated`: separated versions for CycleGAN model

+# Docker
+We train the GAN models in a Docker container (see [this link](https://docs.docker.com/get-started/overview/) for general information on Docker).
+Also see `Docker_Linux_HELPME.md` for useful Docker and Linux commands.
+Containers create separate environments from the operating system, so training data and scripts must be moved into the container.
+Two options exist: create a [Docker volume](https://docs.docker.com/storage/volumes/) (preferred) that persists beyond the life of the container, or mount the data/scripts when the container is instantiated.
+Directly-mounted data/scripts do not persist beyond the life of the container.

+### Data volumes

-    FLIR_data_matched <- concatenated thermal/visible images
+    FLIR_data_matched       <- concatenated, matched thermal-visible images for Pix2Pix model
-    FLIR_data_separated <- thermal and visible images separated into child subdirectories
+    FLIR_data_separated     <- separated versions for CycleGAN model

-### Model output
+### Model output volume
-Output from a given model run is stored in the following Docker volume:

     MERGEN_FLIR_output

-Each run is put into a child directory according to the naming convention *YYYY-MM-DD-HHhmm*, where this datetime denotes the start execution datetime of the code.

 ### Docker image
-For this code, as well as the make-model classifier, the following Docker image was used:
+For this code, as well as the make-model classifier, the following image was used:

     king0759/tf2_gpu_jupyter_mpl:v3

 This (admittedly bloated) Docker image contains the packages listed in `requirements.txt`.
 Not all of the packages listed in this requirements file are strictly necessary for the code in this repository though.

-# Train model using Docker (detached)
+# Train model using Docker

-### Example 1: using Pix2Pix script
+## Pix2Pix example

     docker run -it \
         --name p2p \